ericmanlol/prime-backoff/README.md

 # Prime-Based Backoff Algorithm

-This project implements a backoff algorithm inspired by the prime number sequence from the movie *Contact*, starring the incomparable Jodie Foster.
+This project implements a backoff algorithm inspired by the prime number sequence from the movie [Contact](https://youtu.be/8qDjg8mdd8c?si=hdeCsK01xGaWAHBa&t=180), starring the incomparable Jodie Foster.
 It uses prime numbers as retry intervals and includes integration tests for load testing.

 > **Disclaimer**: This project may contain traces of late-night inspiration and questionable life choices.
 Use at your own risk. 😅